tedneward/ProfBlog/content/patterns/index.md

 ## [Behavioral patterns](behavioral/)
 Patterns which describe the runtime relationship between one entity and another, and the flow of control between them.
 Includes [Chain of Responsibility](behavioral/ChainOfResponsibility), [Command](behavioral/Command), [Interpreter](behavioral/Interpreter), [Mediator](behavioral/Mediator), [Memento](behavioral/Memento), [Observer](behavioral/Observer), [State](behavioral/State), [Strategy](behavioral/Strategy), [Template Method](behavioral/TemplateMethod), and [Visitor](behavioral/Visitor).

+[Iterator](behavioral/Iterator/) is here, too, but as a pattern it is often subsumed into the language directly--though seeing as a discrete pattern helps when looking at the seemingly near-infinite number of variants on it.

 One interesting "pivot" around Strategy is the Function Object: These two patterns are so close as to be almost intertwined; however, there are some definite subtle differences that I'll call out as part of the Strategy discussion.
 The concept of a Strategy is not tied directly to a function, and a Function Object need not always be a Strategy.
 I'm choosing (for now) to put that discussion under Strategy, but given even a small push I could be convinced that it should be its own pattern.

 I've added [Null Object](behavioral/NullObject).